Spectral Ranking with Covariates: Experiments

-\textbf{National Football League 2000 - 2018} Our final real data set comes from sports, and contains the outcome of National Football League (NFL) matches during the regular season, for the years 2000 - 2018.
-In addition, 256 matches per year between 32 teams, along with 18 performance metrics, such as \textit{yards per game} and \textit{number of fumbles} are recorded.
-After the BAHSIC test, 6 features are retained.
+\paragraph{NFL Football 2000-2018.} The last data set we use contains the outcome of National Football League (NFL) matches during the regular season, for the years $2000-2018$\footnote{data collected from \url{nfl.com}}.
+In addition, $256$ matches per year between $32$ teams, along with $18$ performance metrics, such as \textit{yards per game} and \textit{number of fumbles} are recorded.
+We used their score differences at each match as the cardinal comparisons.
+We run our algorithms on each year's comparison graphs separately and average the results.
+We see for rank \textit{inference}, our covariate-based algorithms outperformed their covariate-free counterparts, with \btlr{} the top performer, followed closely by \svdc{}, \KCC{} and \rrc{}.
+For rank \textit{prediction}, \CCrank{} was significantly better than all other methods.

-For the inference task, as illustrated in Figure \ref{fig: NFL_inference}, \textsc{cs} achieves the smallest fraction of upsets, followed by \textsc{kcca} and \textsc{ser}.
-For prediction, as shown in Figure \ref{fig: NFL_prediction}, \textsc{svdc} was the best performer, followed by \textsc{kcca}.
-This is indeed no surprise, as the features we collected are again linearly related to the strength of the teams.